rodneyshupe/Cookbook/Recipes/Sides/Self-Buttering-Corn-on-the-Cob.rst

    bag and vacuum seal.
 3. When the pot of water has reached optimum temperature, add the bag of corn, and allow to cook for 30 minutes.
-4. Remove from bag an serve.
+4. Remove from bag and serve.